Mummies found off the coast of Scotland are Frankenstein-like composites of several corpses, researchers say.

 This mixing of remains was perhaps designed to combine different ancestries into a single lineage, archaeologists speculated.

 The bodies were first unearthed in 2001 during excavations beneath the foundations of an approximately 3,000-year-old house on South Uist, an island in the Outer Hebrides off the west coast of Scotland.
 The building was one of three roundhouses at Cladh Hallan, a prehistoric village named after a nearby modern graveyard.
-The site was populated in the Bronze Age from 2200 B.C. to 800 B.C. — scientists were digging here to learn more about this era in Britain, where little was known until recently.
+The site was once populated in the Bronze Age from 2200 B.C. to 800 B.C. — scientists were digging here to learn more about this era in Britain, where little was known until recently.

 The researchers had found what were apparently the remains of a teenage girl and a 3-year-old child at the site.
-However, two other bodies looked especially strange — those of a man and a woman found in tight fetal positions as if they had been tightly wrapped up, reminiscent of "mummy bundles" seen in South America and other parts of the world.
-These bodies were apparently mummified on purpose, the first evidence of deliberate mummification in the ancient Old World outside of Egypt.
-[8 Grisly Archaeological Discoveries]
+However, two other bodies looked especially strange — those of a man and a woman found in tight fetal positions as if they had been tightly wrapped up, reminiscent of " mummy bundles " seen in South America and other parts of the world.
+These bodies were apparently mummified on purpose, the first evidence of deliberate mummification in the ancient Old World outside of Egypt. [ 8 Grisly Archaeological Discoveries ]

 Evidence for mummy mix-ups